-I am often asked how I manage my projects, and which method I prefer.
+Choosing the right tool for your project I am often asked how I manage my projects, and which method I prefer.
 I may be an old Waterfaller at heart, but I don’t think there is so much difference between the… Read More »Agile, Waterfall, Adaptive, Pert, Lean … and Cake

 Responsive design is about more than just layout; it’s about designing for the Web

 We may think of Mobile First and Responsive Design being in answer to a mostly mobile phone accessed internet.
 However, Samsung just unwrapped its new 3400 pixel monitor and kids are accessing the internet more and more from their game consoles.
 So how do we ensure our websites will be seen regardless of device size?
 Mobile Different, Mobile Forward, Device Agnostic, Resilient Design, Pattern-Based Design … there has lately been a lot of discussion about how we ensure visitors can access and use our content regardless of screen size.Read More »The Ghost in the Design